01 of 03

 - Topanga Canyon Boulevard: A busy 12 miles across to U.S. Highway 101, but pretty and scenic on the western end.

-- Malibu Canyon Road: Fans of the television program M*A*S*H. may also want to stop at Malibu Creek State Park, where the show's opening and many of its outdoor scenes were filmed.
-Further along, you can stop to see the beautiful Hindu Venkateswara Temple at 1600 Las Virgenes (the road's name changes as it crests the Santa Monica Mountains).
+- Malibu Canyon Road: The opening of the television program M*A*S*H and some of its outdoor scenes was filmed at Malibu Creek State Park.
+Sadly the set was destroyed in the 2018 Woolsey Fire.
+Further along on Malibu Canyon, you can stop to see the beautiful Hindu Venkateswara Temple at 1600 Las Virgenes (the road's name changes as it crests the Santa Monica Mountains).
 It's open to everyone as long as you're respectful, dress modestly (no shorts or tank tops) and take off your shoes and hat.

 - Kanan Dume Road: It's only 12 miles across to U.S. Highway 101 (the closest place from the California Highway 1 intersection to get gasoline) and compared to other roads in the area, it's pretty straight.